Bijective Cremona transformations of the plane: Basic properties on the bijective Cremona group

-As a consequence of Remark~\ref{4-points}, there exists a unique conic $C_x$ through $\{a_1,a_2,b_1,b_2,x\}$ for every $x\in\bP^2\setminus\{a_1, a_2, b_1, b_2\}$, which degenerates if and only if $x$ lies on the line spanned by any two of the four points \cite{BKT08}*{Theorem~1}.
-In particular, all but three of these conics are smooth, and the three degenerate ones consists of
+As a consequence of Lemma~\ref{lem:4-points}, there exists a unique conic $C_x$ through $\{a_1,a_2,b_1,b_2,x\}$ for every $x\in\bP^2\setminus\{a_1, a_2, b_1, b_2\}$, which degenerates if and only if $x$ lies on the line spanned by any two of the four points \cite{BKT08}*{Theorem~1}.
+All but three of these conics are smooth, and the three degenerate ones are